This post has been sponsored by Kohl’s.

 Does your friend wear a lot of leather and edgy accessories?
 She’ll probably love a darker fragrance with deeper rose notes, leather, tobacco, and a touch of spice.
 If she’s into romantic, vintage-style clothing, she might appreciate a more classic floral perfume.
 If she loves the outdoors and going hiking, she’ll likely enjoy a mix of green and woodsy notes (don’t be afraid to gift masculine scents here, as they often work for women too!).
 And if her closet is stocked with pencil skirts and professional attire, she’ll likely enjoy something modern and sophisticated, yet light and understated for the office – think citrus and green notes with a touch of spice and warmth.

-For men, if they have a sportier style, they may appreciate something citrus-y and fresh over something deep and spicy.
-Meanwhile, a businessman would likely enjoy something bolder and richer, with deeper woodsy notes and more exotic spice notes.
-And if he’s the artistic type, he may enjoy a unique niche scent that mixes rich herbs with fresh citrus notes.
+For guys, if they have a sportier or more casual style, they may appreciate something citrus-y and fresh over something deep and spicy.
+Meanwhile, if he’s the artistic type, he may enjoy a unique niche scent that mixes rich herbs and woodsy notes with fresh citrus notes.

 From there, instead of analyzing each individual note, let you nose be the guide.
 Take a whiff and think of how you would describe the scent – bright and cheery; dark and mysterious; light and demure; bold and sexy; simple or complex; natural or sophisticated.
 Then ask yourself, “Does the scent align with their personality?
 Is it something they’d feel comfortable wearing?”